Redaelemawy20/ubiquitous-octo-succotash/README.md

 You can test API requests directly in VS Code using the REST Client extension.

 Open `backend/test/auth.http` and click the "Send Request" link above each request to test the authentication endpoints.

+## Documentation

+For more information, see the following documentation files:

+- To see frontend structure, see [frontend-structure.md](./frontend-structure.md)
+- To see backend structure, see [backend-structure.md](./backend-structure.md)
+- To see authentication flow, see [authentication-flow.md](./authentication-flow.md)
+- To see task requirements checklist, see [requirements_checklist.md](./requirements_checklist.md)